An Accumulative Model for Quantum Theories: Preliminary model

 Figure ~\ref{fig:sim2} shows the results of simulations of the model specified by conditions (\ref{cond1})--(\ref{cond3}) and equations (\ref{eq:Apdef})--(\ref{eq:Apdef2}).
 The simulations were performed on a discrete system with 11 possible states.
 To shorten computational time, the simulation was based on equation (\ref{eq:simeq}) rather than performing the full computation (\ref{eq:simeqfull}) on a path-by-path basis.
 The random variables $\{u_{NM},u_{2NM},\ldots \}$ referred to in (\ref{cond3}) were generated uniformly randomly.
 The curves show the difference between the simulated probabilities and actual probabilities for two different probability distributions $|\Psi|^2$, for different values of the threshold $\theta$.
 The errors are shown on the $y$-axis, versus the actual probability values which are shown on the $x$-axis.
 As $\theta$ increases, the errors decrease: for $\theta = 40$, the maximum error is under 5 percent.
 The pattern of error apparently depends on the type of probability distribution being modeled.
 However, in both cases the larger probabilities are underestimated, and there is a range of intermediate probabilities that are overestimated.
-These phenomena may possibly enable an experimental test of the model: this possibility is explored further in Section~\ref{sec:exper}.
+These phenomena may possibly enable an experimental test of the model--see Section~\ref{sec:exper} for further discussion of this issue.